 - Water your compost during dry weather to keep it active.
 Keep it moist but not wet.

-- Keep on top of your weeds; don’t let them go to seed and create much more work next season.
+- Keep an eye on your weeds; don’t let them go to seed, which will create much more work next season.

 - Check the level of mulch in the garden, add if needed to maintain a couple of inches thick for moisture conservation.
 This also keeps the plant roots cooler with less stress and results in more production.